jmrcsnchz/jmrcsnchz.github.io/_tabs/about.md

 order: 4
 ---

-Currently working as a security consultant for NCC Group.
-I've been doing penetration tests and security assessments for 3 years with focus on web application security.
-This blog site is made for fun and informal purposes only, and does not represent the company I work at in any way.
-My articles will mostly be about security research, CTFs, bug bounty writeups, and certification reviews.
+Currently working as a security consultant at NCC Group.
+I have three years of experience in penetration tests and security assessments, with my focus mainly on web application security.
+This blog is a casual space for fun, and does not represent the views of the company I work at.
+Expect articles on security research, CTFs, technical writeups, and certification reviews.

 I also would like to thank my girlfriend for designing the avatar used in this blog site 💕